Thinking you'll get a free bag on your next JetBlue flight? Think again.

 Read our full review of flying JetBlue Mint from Boston (BOS) to Las Vegas (LAS)!

-JetBlue flies planes equipped with Mint seats only on select routes, like premier transcontinental flights, some flights to the Caribbean, as well as transatlantic hops to London.
+JetBlue flies planes equipped with Mint seats only on select routes, like premier transcontinental flights, some flights to the Caribbean, as well as transatlantic hops to London, Paris, Amsterdam, Dublin, and Edinburgh.
 Check out JetBlue's route map to see where Mint is flying these days.

 Free Bags with JetBlue Credit Cards